Matty English

-Matty English (born 14 November 1997) is an English professional rugby league footballer who plays as a forward for the Huddersfield Giants in the Super League and the England Knights at international level.
+Matty English (born 14 November 1997) is an English professional rugby league footballer who plays as a forward for the York Knights in the Super League, as well playing for the England Knights at international level.

 He has spent time on loan from Huddersfield at the Dewsbury Rams in the Championship and at the Castleford Tigers in the Super League.

 Background

 English was born in Wakefield, West Yorkshire, England.

 Playing career

 Huddersfield Giants

 English is a product of the Huddersfield Giants' academy system and is nicknamed 'the Polar Bear'.

 On 23 April 2017, he made his first team debut for Huddersfield against the Swinton Lions in the Challenge Cup.

 On 28 May 2022, English played for Huddersfield in their 2022 Challenge Cup final loss against the Wigan Warriors.

 English played 19 games for Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

 English played 14 matches for Huddersfield in the 2024 Super League season which saw the club finish 9th on the table.

 English played 18 matches for Huddersfield in the 2025 Super League season as the club finished 10th on the table.